AhmedAboughosen/Municipality-App/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Feel free to fork the project and send us a pull request or even open a [new issue](https://github.com/AhmedAboughosen/Municipality-App/issues) to start discussion.